Register NOW for the next TPSA meeting on Wednesday, February 26 at 1pm ET/10am PT

 - Older sepsis survivors (65+) experience on average 1 to 2 new limitations on activities of daily living (e.g., bathing, dressing, managing money) after hospitalization and are 3 times as likely to suffer moderate to severe cognitive impairment.

-- Older adults are twice as likely to require a readmission to a hospital including 40% of older patients.
+- Older adults are twice as likely to require a readmission to a hospital.

 - Nursing home residents are over 6 times more likely to present with sepsis in the emergency department.

-TPSA’s aim is to save lives and improve health outcomes by working together as state aging leaders and partners to help ensure that each state’s aging network of providers and service organizations are prepared to combat this major public health problem.
-TPSA seeks to equip the local aging networks with the educational materials and point-of-service tools they can incorporate into their practices to maximize sepsis prevention, screening, and early identification, as well as develop systems for prompt entry into care for this life-threatening condition.
+TPSA’s aim is to save lives and improve health of our nation’s older adults by bringing together aging leaders and partners, ensuring that every aging services organization is prepared to combat this major public health problem.
+TPSA seeks to equip the local aging organizations and networks with the educational materials and point-of-service tools necessary to maximize sepsis prevention, screening, and early identification, as well as develop systems for prompt entry into care for this life-threatening condition.

 Our Vision – A nation in which older adults are sepsis-aware, and their caregivers and government agencies are trained and responsive to their community’s risk of sepsis and the rapid intervention necessary to prevent severity, shock, and/or death from sepsis.